AN OUTSTANDING FACULTY IN A LOVELY PLACE

 Professor of Organization Studies at the Open University.

 Associate Professor of Accounting and Management Control at HEC Paris.

 Full professor in Business Administration at the Department of Business and Law, University of Siena, Italy.

 Assistant professor at Department Business-Society Management Rotterdam School of Management Erasmus University.

-Associate Professor in management at Stockholm School of Economics, and the Director of Score (Stockholm Centre for Organizational Studies).
+Professor of Management, Organization and Society at Stockholm University and Director of Score (Stockholm Centre for Organizational Studies)

 Professor of Organization Studies at Grenoble École de Management, France.

 Professor of International Business at Aalto University, School of Business, Finland.